sateesh2020/web-server-kit/docs/Features and Modules.md

 ## Babel

-Apollo Universal Starter Kit uses a popular transpiler [Babel] to transpile ES7 and ES6 code to ES5.
+Web Server Kit uses a popular transpiler [Babel] to transpile ES7 and ES6 code to ES5.

 ## DataLoader